mostafa-abuelkhair/to-do-app/README.md

 ## Instructions

-1. Fork this repository
-2. Create a new branch with your name
+1. Clone the repository.
+2. Install and run the backend server.
-3. Complete the test
+3. Complete all requirements.
-4. Push your changes to your forked repository
+4. Submit your project.
-5. Send us the link to your forked repository

-*P.S. dot not forget to commit your changes.*
+*P.S.
+Do not forget to commit your changes.*

 ## Test Duration

-- 2 hours and 30 minutes
+- 2 days

 ## Prerequisites

 - Node.js (v14 LTS or higher)
+- Angular (v16)

 ## Run the backend server